miatroiano/AppProject/README.md

 once that is done now, you canrun the project.

 once app is running it will ask to send notifications, you must press Yes, or else the app does not work the way it is designed.

+it will also send a request notification for location preffrences, which you need to press while using.